1. Read all the entries on the blog (aka the archives)

 IF you just write that, and haven't read the archives to avoid mistakes I've commented on a LOT, your query has zero chance of being posted.

 10a.
-If it's clear you haven't implemented some of the most obvious edits (for example, you put your address, or mine, at the top of the email) it annoys me so much I just delete your email and don't send it to the chum bucket.
+If it's clear you haven't implemented some of the most obvious edits (for example, you put your address, or mine, at the top of the email) it annoys me so much I just delete your email.

 11. When you send an email to the Shark, you will get an acknowledgement.
 This can take several days if the QueryShark is swimming in the Sea of Writing Conferences or the Ocean of Time Off For Good Behaviour.
 If you do not get a reply within a week, see #10 and #10a.
 If you've made those mistakes, you can fix them, and email me again.